 4. Website Homepage design

-Having a good website homepage design in your portfolio shows you know how to organize and prioritize information for users.
+A good website homepage design is a great addition to your graphic design portfolio projects because it shows that you know how to organize and prioritize information for users.
 It also shows that you’re able to properly utilize grid systems and hierarchy.
 Designing a website homepage is also a great exercise to help you learn how to organize your Photoshop layers effectively.
 That’s a skill they don’t teach in school.

 You can choose to re-design an existing website or create something all new.
 If there’s a website you go to often that you find difficult to use, start there.
 You don’t need to design the entire site, just the homepage.
 Or if you really want a challenge, re-design a popular, familiar website like YouTube or Netflix.